DNA Ternary Full Adder: Results

 Based on the experimental results for a toehold length of 5 nucleotides, as presented in Figure \ref{figure2}c and Figure \ref{figure2}d, the rates of critical reactions within the CB circuit are detailed as follows.
-The rate $k_1$ of Reaction 1 (Equation1, which is where $inputA_i$ and $inputB_j$ interact with $GATE1_{ij}$) is measured at $1.1876 \times 10^{-4}$ $\mu\text{M}$/s.
-In comparison, the rate $k_2$ of Reaction 2 (Equation2, which is where $B_{in}$ binds to $GATE1_{ij}$) is significantly higher at $1.8377 \times 10^{-3}$ $\mu\text{M}$/s, while the rate $k_3$ of Reaction 3 (Equation3, which is where $B_{in}$ interacts with $GATE2$) stands at $7.2992 \times 10^{-4}$ $\mu\text{M}$/s.
-Further details on the calculation of these rates are provided in Supporting Information S1.2.
+The rate $k_1$ of Reaction 1 (Equation1, which is where inputA$_i$ and inputB$_j$ interact with GATE1$_{ij}$) is measured at $1.1876 \times 10^{-4}$ $\mu\text{M}$/s.
+In comparison, the rate $k_2$ of Reaction 2 (Equation2, which is where B$_{in}$ binds to GATE1$_{ij}$) is significantly higher at $1.8377 \times 10^{-3}$ $\mu\text{M}$/s, while the rate $k_3$ of Reaction 3 (Equation3, which is where B$_{in}$ interacts with GATE$2$) stands at $7.2992 \times 10^{-4}$ $\mu\text{M}$/s.
+Further details on the calculation of these rates are provided in Supporting Information S1.3.
 These results clearly indicate that the reaction rate of Reaction 2 is substantially greater than that of Reaction 1 and 3.
-This suggests that in the presence of $B_{in}$, it will preferentially and rapidly bind to $GATE1_{ij}$, effectively inhibiting Reaction 1.
-Following this, $B_{in}$ proceeds to react with $GATE2$.
-Conversely, when $B_{in}$ is absent, the CB circuit will proceed with Reaction 1.
-Additionally, to verify whether the $B_{\text{in}}$ successfully locks the gate, we examined the binding between $B_{\text{in}}$ and $GATE1_{ij}$ at varying $B_{\text{in}}$ concentrations.
+This suggests that in the presence of B$_{in}$, it will preferentially and rapidly bind to GATE1$_{ij}$, effectively inhibiting Reaction 1.
+Following this, B$_{in}$ proceeds to react with GATE$2$.
+Conversely, when B$_{in}$ is absent, the CB circuit will proceed with Reaction 1.
+Additionally, to verify whether the B$_{in}$ successfully locks the gate, we examined the binding between B$_{in}$ and GATE1$_{ij}$ at varying B$_{in}$ concentrations.
 Polyacrylamide gel electrophoresis (PAGE) was performed; the results are shown in Fig.~\ref{figure2}b.
-From left to right, the molar ratios of $B_{\text{in}}$ to $GATE1_{ij}$ are 0:1, 0.5:1, 1:1, and 1.5:1.
-Evidently, when $B_{\text{in}}$ is present it binds efficiently to $GATE1_{ij}$.
-In lane 2, a fraction of $GATE1_{ij}$ remains unbound because the $B_{\text{in}}$ concentration is lower than that of $GATE1_{ij}$.
-When the $B_{\text{in}}$ concentration is equal to or exceeds that of $GATE1_{ij}$, all $GATE1_{ij}$ molecules are bound by $B_{\text{in}}$.
-We therefore conclude that $B_{\text{in}}$ can effectively bind to $GATE1_{ij}$.
+From left to right, the molar ratios of B${in}$ to GATE1${ij}$ are 1.5:1, 1:1, 0.5:1, 0:1, and 1:0.
+Evidently, when B${in}$ is present, it binds efficiently to GATE1${ij}$.
+In lane 3, a fraction of GATE1${ij}$ remains unbound because the B${in}$ concentration is lower than that of GATE1${ij}$.
+When the B${in}$ concentration is equal to or higher than that of GATE1${ij}$ (lanes 1 and 2), all GATE1${ij}$ molecules are bound by B$_{in}$.
+We therefore conclude that B$_{in}$ can effectively bind to GATE1$_{ij}$.